 Our Apparatus

 The Middletown Fire Protection maintains a fleet of more than 15 vehicles.
-They range from a 1985 Ford F-350 used as a maintenance service vehicle to a 2001 Pierce Quantum.
+They range from a 1990 Ford F-350 vehicle to a 2003 Pierce Quantum.

 Scroll down through the pictures below to learn more about some of our firefighting equipment!